We’ve all seen the news: layoffs, budget cuts, increased interest rates, and the news of an impending recession. The result? Pipeline anxiety.

 Buying and selling are harder in this environment.

 You can have pipeline anxiety in a good environment and a bad environment.
-Setting very ambitious goals and stretching yourself to reach them isn’t a negative thing, but leaders need to keep revenue goals in perspective.
+Setting ambitious goals and stretching to reach them drives growth and builds resilience., but leaders need to keep revenue goals in perspective.

 When there is a disconnect between what’s possible in this environment and what a leader thinks is possible, this can add more pressure on employees to hit impossible targets.